-Non-employer contributions which are comprised primarily of Commonwealth's COLA reimbursement for pre-1996 retirees but also includes worker's compensation offset settlements and recovery of 91A overearnings, totaled \$124,318, a decrease of \$206,995.
-Commonwealth's COLA reimbursement is expected to decrease annually due to declining population of eligible retirees.
-Additions from worker's compensation offset settlements and recovery of 91A overearnings are situational and are not anticipated on an annual basis.
+Non-employer contributions are comprised primarily of Commonwealth's COLA reimbursement for pre-1996 retirees but also includes worker's compensation offset settlements and recovery of 91A overearnings, totaling \$259,558, an increase of \$135,240.
+Commonwealth's COLA reimbursement decreases annually due to declining population of pre-1996 retirees.
+Additions from worker's compensation offset settlements and recovery of 91A overearnings are variable from year to year.

-Transfers from other systems are comprised of both member contributions (annuity savings) of members transferring to HCRS and 3(8)(c) reimbursements of pension payments for retirees with service liabilities from other retirement systems.
-Transfers from other systems totaled \$1.62 million, an increase of \$349,381.
-Transfers from other systems varies with increase or decrease in employees/retirees who have changed jobs across public employers within the Commonwealth.
+Transfers from other systems are comprised of transfers of member annuity savings accounts from service with other Massachusetts retirement systems and 3(8)(c) reimbursements of pension payments for retirees with service liabilities in other Massachusetts retirement systems.
+Transfers from other systems totaled \$2.17 million, an increase of \$552,004.
+Transfers from other systems varies annually depending on an increase or a decrease of employees/retirees who have changed public employers.